risawitama/verbose-potato/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.